Reviewable/Reviewable/docs/repositories.md

 The `when` setting optionally allows you to specify when to inject the Reviewable badge into the pull request.
 This option will accept `accessed` or `published` as parameters.

+{t.tip}
-Note: setting the `location` property to `none` requires a subscription or trial.
-If you are not subscribed to Reviewable or using a trial, the reviewable will use the default `description-bottom` setting.
+Setting the `location` property to `none` requires a subscription or trial.
+If you are not subscribed to Reviewable or using a trial, then Reviewable will use the default `description-bottom` setting.

 #### `default-review-style`